 The program gives a structure for young Australians aged 14 – 25 to realise their ambitions and to change their world.
 They will move beyond their comfort zones and gain a sense of real achievement and self-confidence.

-Today, The Duke of Edinburgh’s Award in Australia can be found right across the country, engaging over 37,000 young people and over 80,000 Volunteers annually.
+Today, The Duke of Edinburgh’s Award in Australia can be found right across the country, engaging over 37,000 young people and over 80,000 adult Volunteers annually.
 Our program is run in cities, rural and remote areas, through Government and independent schools, universities, and a wide range of organisations such as Indigenous communities, new refugee support programs, sports clubs, employers, prisons and youth detention centres and community organisations such as Surf Life Saving, disability groups and other youth programs.
 We also support Open Award Centres for young people to access the Award if there are no other convenient organisations in their community.

 All young people in Australia are empowered to explore their potential and achieve success through access and participation in The Duke of Ed.

 To provide, promote and preserve a framework of Award participation that equips, engages and empowers all young people in Australia to explore their potential and to better understand who they are.

 Young people, regardless of their location or circumstance, are the central focus of all our endeavours.

 - Established nationally in 1962, after being first introduced in Australia in 1959

 - Over 700,000 Participants have completed their Award in Australia